talkable/talkable-docs/source/ios_sdk/integration.rst

 Integration
 ===========

-The SDK is installed and setup.
-Now you can integrate Standalone or/and Post Purchase campaigns into your mobile app.
+The SDK is installed and configured.
+Now you can integrate Standalone and/or Post Purchase campaigns into your mobile app.

 - :ref:`Standalone Campaign <ios_sdk/integration/standalone>`
 - :ref:`Post Purchase Campaign <ios_sdk/integration/post_purchase>`